 Breathing in the steam could help relieve your dry throat and help make you're breathing a little bit easier.
 You could also drape a towel over your head and run some hot water over the sink and breath in the moisture.

 Boiling some hot water in a pot, adding some menthol oils in the boiling water could also do the trick.
 Doing this will help increase your room’s humidity to alleviate your dry throat’s symptoms, which will help you sleep better.
+Boiling some hot water in a pot, and adding some menthol oils to the boiling water could also do the trick.
+Doing this will help increase your room’s humidity to alleviate your dry throat symptoms, which will help you sleep better.
+Moreover, having an Indoor Saunas at home is a great help in cases like this.

 Get a Prescription